 Frequently eating a dinner of fatty, wild-caught, low-mercury fish will help you sleep better.
 Fatty fish like salmon and sardines are chock-full of omega-3 fatty acids, which studies show improve sleep quality and help people fall asleep faster.
 Aim for at least 3 servings of oily fish per week.

-Try this Easy Baked Tandoori Salmon with Cauliflower Rice, or this Paleo Thai Fish Curry.
+Try this Easy Baked Tandoori Salmon with Cauliflower Rice.

 Alternatively, take two krill oil supplements (1,560 mg of omega-3’s), twice a day, with food.

 Good fats keep your energy stable and keep hunger at bay, even while you sleep.
 Take up to one tablespoon of a high-quality MCT oil such as Brain Octane Oil before bed.
 A bonus?
 MCT oil helps your body burn fat while you sleep.
 Learn more here about the benefits of MCT oil.

 Another option — add pastured butter and grass-fed beef to your dinner menu.
 The saturated fats in these foods feed your myelin, the fatty sheath that insulates your brain’s wiring.
 A strong brain equals better sleep.